openstack-archive/nova-solver-scheduler/README.md

 The following additional configuration options have to be added to nova.conf file:

-* This is for changing the scheduler driver used by Nova scheduler_driver = nova.scheduler.solver_scheduler.ConstraintSolverScheduler
+* This is for changing the scheduler driver used by Nova.

+scheduler_driver = nova.scheduler.solver_scheduler.ConstraintSolverScheduler

 * This is for changing the solver module to be used by the above solver scheduler.
-If you implement your own constraints modules with constraints for your use cases, update this option scheduler_host_solver = nova.scheduler.solvers.hosts_pulp_solver.HostsPulpSolver
+If you implement your own constraints modules with constraints for your use cases, update this option.

+scheduler_host_solver = nova.scheduler.solvers.hosts_pulp_solver.HostsPulpSolver